Chair: David Warner, National Renewable Energy Laboratory

 President, Chief Operating Officer Jane Weissman

-Jane Weissman has been the President and Chief Operating Officer of the Interstate Renewable Energy Council, Inc. since 1994.
-From 1985 until1991, Jane was the Executive Director of the Massachusetts Photovoltaic Center.
+Jane Weissman has been the President and Chief Operating Officer of IREC since 1994.
+From 1985 until 1991, Jane was the Executive Director of the Massachusetts Photovoltaic Center.
 She is Vice Chair of the North American Board of Certified Energy Practitioners and was elected an America Solar Energy Society’s Fellow in 2004.
 She has been chairing the national Clean Energy Workforce Education Conference since 2006.
 Jane has been invited by the Congress of the United States to provide expert testimony before the Subcommittee on Energy and Environment to discuss workforce development and training issues.
 In May 2010, she received the prestigious Charles Greeley Abbot Award from the American Solar Energy Society.
 And in 2012, Jane received the Renewable Energy World’s Leadership Award in policy.
-She has published papers and spoken widely on topics in the field of renewable energy, photovoltaics, public policy and credentialing.
-Jane is based out of Boston, Massachusetts, and is an avid Red Sox fan.
+She has published papers and spoken widely on topics in the fields of renewable energy, photovoltaics, public policy and credentialing.
+Jane is based out of Boston, MA and is an avid Red Sox fan.